DevExpress/devextreme-documentation/api-reference/10 UI Components/dxAutocomplete/1 Configuration/valueExpr.md

+When you do not set this property, the **value** contains a data item from [dataSource]({basewidgetpath}/Configuration/#dataSource) as it is.

-Always set this property if the [dataSource](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') contains objects.
-Alternatively, you can specify the [key](/api-reference/30%20Data%20Layer/Store/1%20Configuration/key.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key') in the store.
+When you set this property, it should have the same value as the [key](/api-reference/30%20Data%20Layer/Store/1%20Configuration/key.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key') in the store.

 #include uiwidgets-ref-valueExpr-functionnote